AgoraIO-Community/BeautyAPI/Android/README.md

    }
    ```

-#### 3.Initialize the Beauty API.
+#### 3. Initialize the Beauty API

-- Call **createSenseTimeBeautyAPI** to create a Beauty API object.
-The Beauty API object is encapsulated based on STMobileEffectNative and STMobileHumanActionNative objects.
+- Call **createSenseTimeBeautyAPI** to create a Beauty API object, which is encapsulated based on STMobileEffectNative and STMobileHumanActionNative objects.
 ```kotlin
 private val mSenseTimeApi by lazy {
     createSenseTimeBeautyAPI()